Evaluating and Improving the Robustness of LiDAR Odometry and Localization Under Real-World Corruptions: Experiment Results

 \pa{Method}.
-We applied our robustness framework to evaluate the subject SLAM systems (Table~\ref{tab:slams}).
+We applied our robustness framework to evaluate the subject odometry and localization systems.
 We first perturb the KITTI and Apollo-SouthBay datasets with the corruptions in Table~\ref{tab:corruptions}.
-Note that NeRF-LOAM is computationally expensive (i.e., requiring at least 24GB GPU memory and days to finish KITTI for one of the 18 perturbations), we took a statistically-significant sample of frames from KITTI for NeRF-LOAM as a proof of concept.
+Note that NeRF-LOAM is computationally expensive (i.e., requiring at least 24 GB GPU memory and several days to finish a single sequence), so we took a statistically-significant sample of frames from KITTI for NeRF-LOAM as a proof of concept.